MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-automate-how-to.md

 ﻿---
-title: "How to: Integrate Power Automate cloud flow with a Power Pages site (preview)"
+title: "How to: Integrate Power Automate cloud flow with a Power Pages site"
 description: Learn how to add and configure a Power Automate cloud flow to retrieve the weather in Power Pages.
 author: nageshbhat-msft

 ms.topic: how-to
 ms.custom:
-ms.date: 05/23/2023
+ms.date: 11/02/2023
 ms.subservice:
 ms.author: nabha
 ms.reviewer: ndoelman